 After receiving the South Africa eVisa from Germany via email, the traveler will then be able to enter the country using a copy of the visa and their passport.
 German citizens with dual nationality are required to travel with the same passport used during the application process.

 South Africa Visa Requirements for German Citizens

-The South Africa eVisa requirements for German citizens have yet to be finalized.
+The final South Africa eVisa requirements for German citizens have yet to be confirmed.
 However, in order to apply it’s expected that travelers from Germany will be required to have:

-- A UK passport valid for at least 30 days from the intended entry to South Africa
+- A German passport valid for at least 30 days from the intended entry to South Africa

 - A debit or credit card to pay the visa fee

 - A current email address to which the eVisa will be sent.

 Any additional requirements for the online South Africa visa from Germany will be published on this site once the trial run has been implemented in Kenya and the conditions of the eVisa for South Africa have been updated.